BYLAWS OF THE CAMPUS SUSTAINABILITY FUND

 Section 4.4 - Funding Restrictions

-Section 4.5 - Small Projects Process
+Section 4.5 - Mini-Grant Process

-Section 4.6 - Other Rules Governing CSF Funds
+Section 4.7 - Other Rules Governing CSF Funds

-• Funds allocated to a project that has not started with 6 months of the original project timeline may be rescinded by the CSF Committee and reallocated for future projects.
+• Funds allocated to a project that has not started within 6 months of the original project timeline may be rescinded by the CSF Committee and reallocated for future projects.
 Projects may apply for an extension if they wish to amend their timeline.

 • CSF funds are not to be used or reallocated for purposes other than those described in this document and the funded project proposal.
 A full budget amendment must be submitted to the Committee for approval prior to any further expenditures.